-- Be inclusive leaders who have helped to develop future leaders in their professions, avocations, or communities.
+- Be inclusive leaders who have helped to mentor women and develop future leaders in their professions, avocations, or communities.

 - Be U.S. citizens or permanent residents.

-Alternatively, if an individual is identified as having executive-level experience in clean energy, please send her contact information to Nominations@C3Eawards.org for inclusion on a future C3E Ambassadors candidates list.
-If it is not clear whether someone is mid-career or executive level, please submit a nomination and the Ambassadors will make the determination.
+Note: Women with executive-level experience in clean energy can be considered for inclusion on a future C3E Ambassadors candidates list.
+Please send contact information for potential ambassadors to email@example.com.
+If it is not clear whether someone is mid-career or executive level, please submit an award nomination using the online form and the current C3E Ambassadors will make the determination.